blabla1337/skf-labs/kbid-xxx-tls-downgrade.md

 ![Starting the interceptor from the command line](.gitbook/assets/tls-downgrade-5.png)

 The firewall rule that we create will make sure every incoming TCP/IP packet is parsed by the Python script `interceptor.py`.
 This script passes every packet onwards to the Docker container, **except** for TLSv1.2 "*Client Hello*" packets.
-This packet is the firs step in setting up a working TLS connection, all of which is explained in grand details in [*The Illustrated TLS connection*](https://tls.ulfheim.net).
+This packet is the first step in setting up a working TLS connection, all of which is explained in grand details in [*The Illustrated TLS connection*](https://tls.ulfheim.net).

 If you start the interceptor without any modifications, it will pass on the TLS *Client Hello* unaltered.
 Doing so will show debugging output in your Bash session.
 TLSv1.0 and v1.1 connections don't trigger the MitM, while TLSv1.2 does.